 fishing tips for bass

-When you’re chasing striped bass, choosing the right bait can make all the difference.
+Choosing the right bait can make all the difference when you’re chasing striped bass.
 You might wonder if live bait like bunker or eels will outshine clams or mackerel.
 Each has its unique appeal, from the strong scent of bunker to the lifelike action of eels.
 But what about artificial lures?
 Soft plastics, jigs, and spoons also have their time and place.
 Are you maximizing your chances by using the best bait for the situation?
 Let’s explore which options could elevate your striped bass angling game.

 Key Takeaways

-• Live bunker’s strong scent makes it highly effective for attracting striped bass.
+• The live bunker’s strong scent makes it highly effective in attracting striped bass.

 • Eels’ natural swimming action is particularly enticing to striped bass.